 Because of its age a two part appeal has been set up to raise funds for the church.

-The Victorian heating in the church building failed in November 2017 and the church congregation have been meeting in the church hall since then.
-The church has remained closed until very recently (June 2018).
-The cost of phase one to install a heating system fit for the 21st Century is likely to be in the region of £250K (+/- 10%).
-We are working with the St Albans Diocesan Advisory Committee, our architect Mark Eddison, and the heating consultant to scope and design a solution ready for implementation over the summer 2018 period.
-The overall ambition is to be back in the church by the end of November 2018.
+The Victorian heating in the church building failed in November 2017 and the congregation has been meeting in the church hall when the temperature is too low in the main building since then.
+The cost of phase one to install a heating system fit for the 21st Century is likely to be in the region of £400K (+/- 10%).
+We worked with the St Albans Diocesan Advisory Committee, our architect Mark Eddison, and the heating consultant to scope and design a solution ready for implementation.
 We are actively exploring all sources of funding, including: The Friends of Luton Parish Church, our own reserves and our congregation, in addition to a number of potential third party funders.
+We are well over halfway to achieving this target - which is a cause for great rejoicing - but we must not slacken our efforts at this point.
+We are looking to raise approximately £40,000 of the total from our own congregation.
+News on how we are doing towards our own target coming soon!

 Once phase 1 has been completed, we will then move on to phase 2 of the project, which will encompass a review of the church and hall and offices and will require significant external funding.
 The nature of this work will be the subject of a major consulting exercise with all interested parties.